Rainyan/autoprocprio/README.md

 ### TL;DR:

-Ad-hoc tool for making csgo not lag as much.
+Ad-hoc tool for making Counter-Strike not lag as much.

 Windows app available; see the [Releases page](https://github.com/Rainyan/autoprocprio/releases) to download.